jleahred/fsm_gen/README.md

 - Inprove exceptions control
 - web ui for templates
 - read template from file

-- Update idata in order to use ispush with btrees and more

 - Complete the cpp example and update on README.md
 - Check fsm format